-Candidates for a first term of office are also heard by the panel.
-The purpose of the hearing is to supplement the examination of the content of the dossier.
-It enables the panel to assess, in particular, the candidate's professional experience, legal expertise, aptitude for working in an environment in which a number of legal traditions are represented, language skills, reasons why the candidate considers that he or she is suited for performing the duties of an Advocate-General or Judge at the Court of Justice or General Court and how he or she envisages doing so.
-The hearing, which lasts an hour, begins with a ten-minute introductory presentation in which the candidate presents his or her candidature and describes a legal case handled in the course of his or her professional practice.
-The candidate may speak in English, French or any other official language of the European Union.
-Next, the members of the panel put questions to the candidate, in English or French, for 50 minutes, on the various aspects of the candidature in a way that enables all of the candidate's aptitudes and skills, as well as his or her analytical abilities and capacity for reflection, to be assessed with a view to the post he or she is applying for.
-The candidate is asked to respond in the language in which the question was asked.
-If the candidate considers his or her mastery of both English and French inadequate, he or she may respond in any other official language of the European Union.
+In addition, candidates for a first term of office are heard by the panel.
+The purpose of the hearings is to supplement the assessment of the content of the file.
+They enable the panel to assess, in particular, the candidates' professional experience, legal capabilities, aptitude for working in an environment in which a number of legal traditions are represented, language skills, reasons why the candidates consider that they are suited for performing the duties of an Advocate-General or Judge of the Court of Justice or General Court and how they envisage performing those duties.
+The hearings, which last an hour, begin with a ten-minute introductory presentation in which the candidates set out their candidature and describe a legal case handled in the course of their professional practice.
+The candidates may speak in English, French or any other official language of the European Union.
+Next, the members of the panel put questions to the candidates, in English or French, for 50 minutes, on the various aspects of their suitability in a way that enables all of the candidates' aptitudes and skills, as well as their analytical abilities and capacity for reasoning, to be assessed with a view to the post they are applying for.
+The candidates are asked to respond in the language in which the question was asked.
+If the candidates consider their mastery of both English and French inadequate, they may respond in any other official language of the European Union.